tcarreira/django-docker/README.md

     DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1 docker-compose up --build
     ```

     **note**: you need docker-compose >= 1.25 in order to use builkit directly.
-If you don't have it, build images first, then docker-compose
+If you don't have it, build images first, then run `docker-compose up`

 1. Last notes